vstojkovic/bugle/README.md

 * **Single-player game list.** For each map you have installed, you can see when was the last time you played it in single-player, the name of your character and clan, and what level your character is.
+* **Single-player settings editor.** You can edit the single-player game settings from BUGLE, before launching your game.
+You can also import and export the settings, to manage different configurations for different saved games.
 * **Back up and restore single-player games.** You can create backups for your single-player games, and restore them whenever you want.
+You can also export any of those backups to a file on your drive and import a backup file into the game.
 * **Mod list management.** You can not only activate and deactivate mods, and change their order, but you can also save a mod list and open it again later.
 This should make it easier to switch between the mods you use in your single-player game and those on your favorite server; or you can